The Band: 1983–1989: Reformation and the death of Richard Manuel

-1990–1999: Return to final recording
+1990–1999: Final recording and death of Rick Danko

 In 1990, Capitol Records began to re-release the records from the 1970s.
 The remaining three members continued to tour and record albums with a succession of musicians filling Manuel's and Robertson's roles.
 The Band appeared at Bob Dylan's 30th anniversary concert in New York City in October 1992, where they performed their version of Dylan's "When I Paint My Masterpiece".
 In 1993, the group released their eighth studio album, Jericho.
+Jericho was their first album recorded since The Last Waltz 17 years prior, and also their first studio album since Islands.
 Without Robbie Robertson as primary lyricist, much of the songwriting for the album came from outside of the group.
-Also that year, the Band, along with Ronnie Hawkins, Bob Dylan, and other performers, appeared at U.S. President Bill Clinton's 1993 "Blue Jean Bash" inauguration party.
+Also in the same year, The Band, along with Ronnie Hawkins, Bob Dylan, and other performers appeared at President Bill Clinton's 1993 "Blue Jean Bash" inauguration party.

-In 1994 the Band performed at Woodstock '94.
-Later that year Robertson appeared with Danko and Hudson as the Band for the second time since the original group broke up.
-The occasion was the induction of the Band into the Rock and Roll Hall of Fame.
+In 1994, The Band performed at Woodstock '94.
+Later in 1994, Robertson appeared with Danko and Hudson as The Band for the second time since the original group broke up.
+The occasion was the induction of The Band into the Rock and Roll Hall of Fame.
 Helm, who had been at odds with Robertson for years over accusations of stolen songwriting credits, did not attend.
-In February 1996, the Band with the Crickets recorded "Not Fade Away", released on the tribute album Not Fade Away (Remembering Buddy Holly).
+In February 1996, The Band with the Crickets recorded "Not Fade Away", released on the tribute album Not Fade Away (Remembering Buddy Holly).
 The Band released two more albums after Jericho: High on the Hog (1996) and Jubilation (1998), the latter of which included guest appearances by Eric Clapton and John Hiatt.
 Helm was diagnosed with throat cancer in 1998 and was unable to sing for several years but he eventually regained the use of his voice.
 In 1998, the group revealed they were working on a follow-up album to Jubilation that has not been released.

 The final song the group recorded together was their 1999 version of Bob Dylan's "One Too Many Mornings", which they contributed to the Dylan tribute album Tangled Up in Blues.
 On December 10, 1999, Rick Danko died in his sleep at the age of 55.
-Following his death, the Band broke up for good.
+Following his death, The Band broke up for good.
 The final configuration of the group included Richard Bell (piano), Randy Ciarlante (drums), and Jim Weider (guitar).